12 missing from capsized ship after 6 rescued off Louisiana

 “That’s challenging under any circumstance,” Watson said.
 “We don’t know the degree to which that contributed to what happened, but we do know those are challenging conditions to be out in the maritime environment.”

-The bulky vessel with three long legs it can lower to the sea floor to become an offshore platform flipped over Tuesday afternoon miles south of Port Fourchon, a major base for the U.S. oil and gas industry.
+The bulky vessel that has three long legs it can lower to the sea floor to become an offshore platform flipped over Tuesday afternoon miles south of Port Fourchon, a major base for the U.S. oil and gas industry.

 One worker was found dead on the surface of the water, Watson said at a news conference Wednesday.
 Asked about the prospects of the missing crew, he said: “We are hopeful.
 We can’t do this work if you’re not optimistic, if you’re not hopeful.”